Radio Days: Critical response

 Radio Days holds a 93% rating on Rotten Tomatoes, with an average score of 8.00/10 from 40 reviews, and a consensus summary stating: "Woody Allen at his most charmingly nostalgic."

 In his four-star review, noted critic Roger Ebert of the Chicago Sun-Times described Radio Days as Allen’s answer to Federico Fellini’s Amarcord and referred to it as "so ambitious and so audacious that it almost defies description.
 It's a kaleidoscope of dozens of characters, settings and scenes - the most elaborate production Allen has ever made - and it's inexhaustible, spinning out one delight after another."
 Vincent Canby of The New York Times referred to Allen as the "prodigal cinema resource" and spoke of the film saying, "Radio Days [...] is as free in form as it is generous of spirit."

 David Denby wrote for New York that: "[...]
 The real glue, however, is the lullingly beautiful popular music of the period — Cole Porter, Dubin and Warren, big-band jazz, crooners, torch singers, Carmen Miranda.
 The music, perfectly matched to images of old wood and brick buildings and old glamour spots, produces a mood of distanced, bittersweet nostalgia.
 Radio Days becomes a gently satiric commemorations of forgotten lives."
+Variety called it "one of Allen's most purely entertaining pictures," adding that "Radio Days is not simply about nostalgia, but the quality of memory and how what one remembers informs one's present life."

 In a poll held by Empire magazine of the 500 greatest films ever made, Radio Days was voted number 304.

 Stanley Kubrick loved Radio Days so much that, according to his brother-in-law Jan Harlan, he watched it "twice within two days, because 'it was like watching a home movie,' he told me...
 He absolutely adored it."